ratify-project/ratify/CONTRIBUTING.md

 ## Pull Requests

 If you'd like to start contributing to Ratify, you can search for issues tagged as "good first issue" [here](https://github.com/deislabs/ratify/labels/good%20first%20issue).

+Please create PRs against the `staging` branch, PR can be merged with maintainer approval and tests passing on latest test matrix.
+On merge to staging branch, an automated PR will be opened against `main` branch to run the full suite of matrix including cloud specific tests.
+All ratify release are cut from the main branch.

 ### Plugins